latitude-dev/latitude/README.md

 - 🖥️ Support for embedding dashboards via iframe

+- 🌎 Deploy with a single command `latitude deploy`

 - 🔒 SSL-ready, encrypted parameters in url and parameterized queries to protect against SQL injection attacks

 - 👥 Open-source driven by the community